UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-6.md

 [Prev](mvvm-5.md)

 ## Part 6 - Bindings in XAML
 [Part 6 is here](/code/Chapter2/Bindings/HelloBindings-06).
 Build and run this to see what it does.
-Inspect and familiarise yourself with the code fully before proceeding.
+Inspect and familiarize yourself with the code fully before proceeding.

 First look at the Code-Behind.
 Rather than remove code, I have commented out code so you can still see the APIs.
 This is helpful for following the changes in the XAML.